 HempMeds® first introduced its line of RSHO™ CBD products to Latin America in 2014 when Brazil began approving the importation of RSHO™ for patients in the country on a case by case basis.
 HempMeds® launched HempMeds® Brasil to work within Brazil’s unique legal framework for CBD products.
 Soon, the country’s health authority and lawmakers would approve patients looking to access RSHO™ for a number of conditions.

 The next year, the government in Brazil began subsidizing the full-cost of CBD products for their citizens.
 Also in 2015, Medical Marijuana, Inc. began distributing its products in the U.S. territory of Puerto Rico.

 Mexico would become the next Latin American country to authorize CBD products for patients suffering from certain medical conditions.
-Working closely with doctors, patients, and lawmakers in the country, HempMeds® Mexico and Medical Marijuana, Inc. created RSHO-X™, a first of its kind THC-free CBD product, specifically to meet the tight restrictions in Mexico on products containing THC.
+Working closely with doctors, patients, and lawmakers in the country, HempMeds® Mexico and Medical Marijuana, Inc. created RSHO-X™, a first of its kind CBD product with no detectable levels of THC, specifically to meet the tight restrictions in Mexico on products containing THC.
 The government of the State of Mexico would go on to subsidize CBD products for citizens living there.